YoUnGi102/NBNP-DCA/VIAEventAssociation/Documentation/Assignment5/status_overview.md

 ### Must-Have:

-1. Event creator should be able to create a new event.
+1. ~~Event creator should be able to create a new event.~~
+    - ~~Handler~~
+    - ~~Command~~
-2. Event creator should be able to update the title of the event.
+2. ~~Event creator should be able to update the title of the event.~~
+    - ~~Handler~~
+    - ~~Command~~
 3. Event creator should be able to update the description of the event.
+    - Handler
+    - Command
 4. Event creator should be able to update the start-time, end-time, start-date, and end-date of the event.
+    - Handler
+    - Command
 5. Event creator should be able to set the visibility of the event to "public."
+    - Handler
+    - Command
 6. Event creator should be able to set the visibility of the event to "private."
+    - Handler
+    - Command
 7. Event creator should be able to set the maximum number of guests for the event.
+    - Handler
+    - Command
 8. Event creator should be able to mark the event as "ready."
+    - Handler
+    - Command
 9. Event creator should be able to activate the event.
+    - Handler
+    - Command
 10. Anonymous users should be able to register a new account.
+    - Handler
+    - Command
-11. Guests should be able to choose to participate in a public event.
+11. Guests should be able to choose to participate in a public event
+    - Handler
+    - Command.
 12. Guests should be able to remove their choice to participate in a public event.
+    - Handler
+    - Command
 13. Event creator should be able to extend an invitation to a guest to participate in an event.
+    - Handler
+    - Command
 14. Guests should be able to accept an invitation.
+    - Handler
+    - Command
 15. Guests should be able to decline an invitation.
+    - Handler
+    - Command

 ### Nice to Have: